 Born in Neu Sallenthin in 1908 as the son of a fisherman, Hans Werner Richter spent his youth in Bansin, a stone's throw from the former fire station, before moving to the cities of Berlin and Munich.
 In his works "Tracks in the Sand" or "Stories from Bansin" he not only describes his place of birth, but also gives an insight into his life.
 The exhibits in his study are originals that come from his office in Munich.

-Other pieces from the Richter family's estate are on display in a small gallery, including his hat and walking stick.
+Other items from the Richter family's estate are on display in a small gallery, including his hat and walking stick.
 But other artists are also mentioned here, such as Lotte Halfeld, who portrayed Richter in 1947; Erich Jaeckel, who painted the Sellin boat dock; and Günter Grass with his drawing "The Pike on May 1st".

 An exhibition area in the former fire brigade building is also dedicated to Carola Stern, who was born in Ahlbeck in 1925.
 Various works and pieces from her estate are reminiscent of her life and work.

 Günter Grass and Hans Werner Richter were not only connected by a deep friendship, but also by their membership in “Group 47”, which Richter invited from 1947 to 1967.
 A small part of his great works can be found in the Günter Grass room.
-This room is also used to walk in the footsteps of history - among other things, film screenings and readings are held here, which give you a glimpse into the history of the imperial baths.
+This room is also used to walk in the footsteps of history - among other things, film screenings and readings are held here, which give you an insight into the history of the imperial baths.

 Even the well-known and influential literary critic Marcel Reich-Ranicki once said about Richter and the "Group 47": "One thing is certain: as long as one is interested in German literature after 1945, one will call the Group 47 and its founder Hans Werner Richter that long commemorate.”